What are the effects of video games?

 In these pages, I review studies concerning the possible effects of video games--good and bad.
 Currently, these articles include the following:

 The possible benefits of video games

-The possible negative effects of video games
+The possible negative effects of gaming

 In addition, I've written about the mixed effects that video games may have on children's attention skills:

 Psychologist Craig A. Anderson has spent many years studying the effects of video games.
 His academic webpage includes links to a variety of articles, reports, and interviews on the subject.

 Anderson's colleague, Douglas A. Gentile, has created an excellent public website devoted to his research on the effects of the media--including video games--on behavior.